+http://calclab.math.tamu.edu/~fulling/m467/guidelines.pdf

-http://calclab.math.tamu.edu/~fulling/m467/guidelines.pdf - 5.
-Double-spacing will be appreciated, especially on rough drafts.
+- 5. Double-spacing will be appreciated, especially on rough drafts.
 (Printing on both sides of the page is OK.) - 6.
-Turn in the rough draft along with the finished product (but not stapled to it).
+Turn in the rough draft along with the finished product.
+The two should not be stapled together.
 Usually you won't get the rough draft back; it goes into my files. - 7.
 Good writing does not mean:

-(1) Covers or binders.

-(2) Florid literary artistry (science fiction novels, for instance).
+- (1) Covers or binders. - (2) Florid literary artistry (science fiction novels, for instance).
 Scientific writing is expected to be sober (which does not mean deadly dull).
 A little bit of humor may work.

 [Proceed to the class exercises and discussions from Chap 1.]